Tuesday, March 30, 2010

 Like Feldman, the amazing Andy Kaufman died way too young (at age 35 in 1984) and this film does have Kaufman's best screen role, for what it's worth...unfortunately, his only other feature was the little-seen bomb HEARTBEEPS.
 As a side note, it's a real shame the mind bending script for THE TONY CLIFTON STORY was never put into production.

-Not a good film, but prescient, given the televangelism scandals that would follow in the 1980's and the political power that would soon be sought by Jerry Falwell's Moral Majority.
+While not a great film, certainly prescient about the televangelism scandals that would follow in the 1980's and the political power that would soon be sought by Jerry Falwell's Moral Majority.
 Just 8 short years after Kaufman's Armageddon T. Thunderbird made his right-wing political aspirations known, Pat Robertson was running for the Republican nomination for President.